adonisjs/v6-docs/content/docs/security/securing_ssr_applications.md

 When enabled, Shield will store the CSRF token inside an encrypted cookie named `XSRF-TOKEN`, which can be read by the frontend JavaScript code.

-This allows frontend request libraries like Axios to read the `XSRF-TOKEN` automatically and set it as a header when making Ajax requests without server-rendered forms.
+This allows frontend request libraries like Axios to read the `XSRF-TOKEN` automatically and set it as a `X-XSRF-TOKEN` header when making Ajax requests without server-rendered forms.

 You must keep the `enableXsrfCookie` disabled if you are not triggering Ajax requests programmatically.